OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 Nginx is a multi-processes and single-threading model.
 The main thread of each worker process must be fully async-processing, otherwise, the performance is bad.

-In OpenResty, our business logic is built mainly in lua code.
+In OpenResty, our business logic is built mainly in Lua code.
 If the code makes full use of async API, e.g. cosocket, run_worker_thread, then it meets the requirements of high-performance processing.
 However, in reality, the code may be huge and complex, and sometimes the downstream/upstream network goes wrong, and sometimes the downstream client and the upstream server may suck in the socket r/w.

-So how to distinguish how much time we spend on lua code?
 How much time to handle the network r/w?
 And whether the lua code is blocking or not?
-Could we use $request_time - $upstream_response_time.
-Unfortunately, the answer is no!

 openresty_request_flow

-So let’s clarify those variables again:
+So let’s clarify the time-cost relationship again:

 proxy_buffering on (by default)